higorhlg/Be-The-Hero/readme.md

 </p>

-Be The Hero is an application that has the purpose of helping Animal Welfare Non-governmental organizations (NGOs).
-In the mobile app people can see incidents in which a NGO needs financial help and get in touch with the NGO to provide help, NGOs can use the web version of the application to register new cases.
+<p> Be The Hero is an application that has the purpose of helping Animal Welfare Non-governmental organizations (NGOs).
+In the mobile app people can see incidents in which a NGO needs financial help and get in touch with the NGO to provide help, NGOs can use the web version of the application to register new cases. </p>

-Use case example:
+<p> Use case example:
 Let's suppose a NGO who deals with animals on the street finds a dog with a broken paw.
-The NGO then takes the dog to it's place and register the incident to get external help from people willing to contribute with the costs.
+The NGO then takes the dog to it's place and register the incident to get external help from people willing to contribute with the costs.</p>

 <h2> How it works: </h2>
 There is 2 versions of the application, each aimed at a different user, the web application and the mobile application, both feed from the server API available in the "backend" folder.